 My Research Interests

 Broadly speaking, my research focuses on the application of tools from other scientific disciplines to problems in lattice field theory, such as machine learning and renormalization group methods.
 I’ve also worked on various other research topics, such as muon g-2, exotic hadron physics, theoretical biophysics, high-temperature/pressure molecular physics, computational fluid dynamics and computational astrophysics.
+I love writing code for both data analysis and high-performance computing; as such, much of my day-to-day work is centered on contributing to various software development efforts in lattice gauge theory.
+I currently maintain my own scientific library for data analysis based in Python, SwissFit.
+I also maintain high-performance code for running Hamiltonian Monte Carlo simulations of generic gauge-fermion system based on the Quantum EXpressions (QEX) framework.

 A list of my research publications can be found either on Google Scholar or Inspire HEP.
 Any open-source code that I work on or have developed can be found on my GitHub.